-We want to keep you in the know!
+We want to make sure you have the newest information

-Mt.
-Scott Community Center news and updates will be provided here.
-Enter your email address on the Mt.
-Scott Community Center Project Contact List and we will also include you in an email alert every time we post a project update.
+Darcelle XV Plaza news and updates will be provided on this project page and through our project email list.
+Enter your email address on the Darcelle XV Plaza Project Contact List and we will also include you in an email alert every time we post a project update.

 The City of Portland ensures meaningful access to City programs, services, and activities to comply with Civil Rights Title VI and ADA Title II laws and reasonably provides: translation, interpretation, modifications, accommodations, alternative formats, auxiliary aids, and services.
 To request these services, contact 503-823-2525, or for Relay Service or TTY: 711.

 503-823-2525 (Translation and Interpretation) | Traducción e Interpretación | Biên Dịch và Thông Dịch | अनुवादन तथा व्याख्या | 口笔译服务 | Устный и письменный перевод | Turjumaad iyo Fasiraad | Письмовий і усний переклад | Traducere și interpretariat | Chiaku me Awewen Kapas